A New Scenario of Solar Modulation Model during the Polarity Reversing: Numerical Model

 \section{Numerical Model}

-To comprehend the solar modulation, the cosmic ray propagation inside the heliosphere has to be understood.
 When the GCRs enter the solar system, they suffer from energy loss and direction change, which results in a reduction of their intensity.
 The propagation of these charged particles can be described by the transport equation, which was firstly given by Parker in 1965 \cite{PARKER19659} in the form of the Fokker-Planck equation (FPE) without sources

 where $f(\mathbf{r},\mathbf{p},t)$, as a function of position $\mathbf{r}$, momentum $\mathbf{p}$, and temporal variable $t$, describes the dynamic phase-space distribution of GCRs.
-On the right side of Equation \ref{TPE}, there are three terms describing the CR transportation processes of diffusion, adiabatic energy loss, and convection and drift in the heliosphere respectively.
+On the right side of Equation \ref{TPE}, there are three terms describing the CR transportation processes of diffusion, adiabatic energy loss, convection and drift in the heliosphere respectively.
 The physical quantities involved include diffusion coefficient $\mathbf{K^S}$, solar wind velocity $\mathbf{V_{SW}}$ and drift velocity $\mathbf{V_D}$.
 Here $\mathbf{V_{D}}$ includes gradient-curvature drift \cite{jokipii1977effects, jokipii1979effects} and the heliosphere current sheet (HCS) drift \cite{potgieter1985drift, burger1989calculation, hoeksema1992large} and diffusion velocity.

 To find the solution to FPE, the time-backward numerical method with stochastic differential equations (SDEs) has become popular.
-Where those pseudo particles are simulated from the moment they reach the earth, and traced backward until they get the heliopause \cite{yamada1998stochastic, zhang1999markov, kopp2012stochastic, kappl2016solarprop, zhang1999markov}.
-For a stochastic process driven by Wiener process, the SDEs describe the particle position $d\textbf{r}$ in the form of,
+The pseudo particles are simulated from the moment they reach the Earth and traced backward until they reach the heliopause. \cite{yamada1998stochastic, zhang1999markov, kopp2012stochastic, kappl2016solarprop}.
+For a stochastic process driven by Wiener process, the SDEs describe the particle position $d\textbf{r}$ in the form of